Austin access, Hill Country driving, and reservation timing

 Simple first-trip logistics

-• From Austin: usually the cleanest airport and weekend-drive pairing for out-of-town visitors.
+- From Austin: usually the best airport and weekend-drive pairing for out-of-town visitors.

 Do not forget

-• Remote-feeling lodging can be lovely, but it changes your dinner and square strategy.
+- Remote-feeling lodging can be lovely, but it changes your dinner and square planning.